Carbon reduction plan

 Carbon reduction initiatives

-To this end FCDO Services sources and sells with integrity through an ethical, sustainable supply chain; delivers as efficiently as possible; respects the interests of customers, staff and stakeholders.
+FCDO Services sources and sells with integrity through an ethical, sustainable supply chain.
+It delivers as efficiently as possible and respects the interests of its customers, staff, and stakeholders.
 The organisation continuously strives to improve and increase its environmental and social sustainability.

 Energy